October Stepping Stones to Gardening Success

 Finish any fall planting in new beds.
 October is a good month to add trees to the landscape.

 Monitor nighttime low temperatures.
 Protect tropicals from lows below 55º, and sub tropicals for temperatures below 40º.
 Dig up and bring inside any non-cold hardy perennials to winter over (alocasias, caladiums, colocasias, gladiolas, etc.).
+Rinse off the tubers and let dry out of the sun for a day or two, taking care not to expose them to temperatures below freezing.
+I usually store mine inside, uncovered, after all foliage has died back.
+This has worked successfully for me for many years, particularly for elephant ears.

 Withhold water from amaryllis in the fall; move them under a cover if rain threatens.
 Dig up amaryllis bulbs that have been planted outside in May.
 Some people plant amaryllis directly in the ground, others bury the pot and all.
 Wash and air-dry them out of direct sunlight for a few days.
 Pot them up or place in a light-tight box or area for about 8 weeks, with temperatures about 50º.
 After the leaves shrivel and turn yellow, cut them off.
 After about 8 weeks, pot them, and keep lightly moist in a bright, sunny inside location, above 55º.
 They will begin to re-bloom during the holiday season.
 (Garden Design Magazine, Dec.
 2000-Jan.
 2001).